miaonaise/ABB-Summer-2017/Result.md

 FreeCAD vs PythonOCC vs SALOME

+_OpenCascade is a software development platform freely available in open source.
+It includes C++ components for 3D surface and solid modeling, visualization, data exchange and rapid application development.
+OpenCascade is extremely mature (20 years of development by experts), stable and complete.
+OpenCascade is written in C++, which is not the simplest of programming languages to use.
+- PythonOCC aims to be a complete binding of OCC(Open CasCade) while FreeCAD does not and results into a much simpler code.

 FreeCAD
 - object shape conversions for export + messy export
 - not a complete API